automator-plus/tutorials/CEP/debugging-the-adobe-premiere-pro-api/debugging-the-adobe-premiere-pro-api.md

 console.log(result);
 ```

-We've introduced a lot of JavaScript programming concepts above.
-We'll pause it here, but elaborate more in our <a href=''>next turorial</a>.
+We've introduced a lot of JavaScript programming concepts above, if not everything made sense, checkout our <a href='https://github.com/automator-plus/tutorials/blob/master/CEP/adobe-extendscript-programming-basics/adobe-extendscript-programming-basics.md'>previous tutorial</a> about Programming Basics in JavaScript and  Adobe's ExtendScript-.

 VS Code has all the standard debugging features you'd expect from an IDE, like breakpoint support, a variable inspector and being able to watch variables.
 If you've never heard these terms before, fret not, stick around, we unpack them later.
 As I was saying, VS Code has all the standard debugger features